pbschain/BEPs/BEP84.md

 ##### 5.1.2.2 Pre-check

 1. Ensure the BEP20 token has already been bound.
+2. Ensure the BEP20 is bound by mirror.
-2. Ensure msg.value >= SyncFee + CrossChainFee and msg.value = N * 10^10
+3. Ensure msg.value >= SyncFee + CrossChainFee and msg.value = N * 10^10
-3. Ensure the equivalent total supply on BC doesn’t exceed the maximum limit
+4. Ensure the equivalent total supply on BC doesn’t exceed the maximum limit
-4. Ensure expired time is earlier than one day later and no earlier than two minutes later.
+5. Ensure expired time is earlier than one day later and no earlier than two minutes later.

 ##### 5.1.2.3 Core mechanism